vdaas/vald/CONTRIBUTING.md

 ## Type of contribution

-Vald is an open source project, everyone can contribute to Vald.
+Vald is an open-source project, everyone can contribute to Vald.

-We accept any kind of contributions, including the following types of contributions:
+We accept any kind of contribution, including the following types of contributions:

 - Issue